g00glen00b/dimitri.codes/content/posts/2018-01-30-angular-project-clarity/index.md

 featuredImage: "../../images/logos/clarity.png"
 categories: ["JavaScript", "Tutorials"]
 tags: ["Angular", "Angular CLI", "Clarity"]
+excerpt: "Project Clarity is a neat UI library with a component-set that can be used with Angular.
+In this tutorial, I'll set up Project Clarity with Angular CLI."
 ---

 When working at an Angular project, there are many choices for a UI kit.
 You have [Angular Material](https://material.angular.io/), [ng-bootstrap](https://ng-bootstrap.github.io/#/home) and a few more.
 My favourite UI kit is probably [Project Clarity](http://clarity.design), open sourced by VMWare.